nikhilsath/crossbook/README.md

 | `count_nonnull(table)` | **Route:** GET `/<table>/count-nonnull?field=<name>` – Returns a JSON count of non-null values for the specified field. |

-All routes and functions above are actively used by the application (there is no dead code in `main.py`).
-The file concludes by calling `load_field_schema()` and then `app.run(debug=True)` if executed directly, to initialize the schema and start the development server.
+All routes and functions above are actively used by the application. `main.py` loads the field schema, registers the blueprints, and if executed directly runs `app.run(debug=True)` to start the development server.

 ### **Front-End Scripts – `static/js/`